coalaura/opfw-admin/README.md

 <strong>100% FREE + OPEN SOURCE.</strong>

-> A web interface to help with administrative duties at the FiveM server: Legacy Roleplay.
+> An admin panel for OP-Framework servers.
 Written in PHP using [Laravel Framework](https://laravel.com/) and
 > [Tailwindcss](https://tailwindcss.com) for the frontend.

-See [#contributing](#Contributing) for more details on how you can help shape **opfw-admin**.
+See [#contributing](#Contributing) for more details on how you can help shape the **opfw-admin** panel.
 We're always down to improve and receive feedback.

 ## Note

-It is recommended that you use Firefox, Chrome or Edge as your web browser for the best experience.
+This admin panel **requires** an OP-Framework powered FiveM server.
+It will **NOT** work with any other server or framework (like ESX, QB-Core, etc.).

 ## Features
 * See and search server logs.
 * See and search players.
 * Warn and ban players, also temporarily.
 * See and edit characters.
+* Watch players on the live-map.
+* Check all kinds of server statistics.
-* And many more detailed features...
+* And many, many more highly detailed features...
 * [*... open issue to request a feature.*](https://github.com/coalaura/opfw-admin/issues/new/choose)

 ## License